suffolklibraries/lgc/content/collections/events/samba-drumming-club.md

   [07957442084](tel:07957442084)
 ---
-Let's make some noise ! high energy weekly drumming club for aged 14 +.
-No experience necessary - pro teacher - all drums provided
+High energy weekly drumming club for ages 14+.
+No experience necessary and all drums provided.